DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 75 - 11.06.2025.md

 	- Bonk threw a javelin at us for some reason.
 - 4 fresh-faced guards greet us.
 Dackhead (da-keed, not dickhead)
 - We go to the Inn and Irwin chastises us.
 - 3' tall old halfling.
+Un Fortuna.
+	- Post-session: Veyllis might drink from the chalice to fix his missing voice thing.